First Time Cruise Tips – Planning a Cruise

 If you want to get your choice of shore excursions, you should not wait till you get on the ship to book them.
 Your cruise company will have a brochure of shore excursions available for your specific cruise.
 It will list the price of these excursions.

-Before you figure out your short excursions, I find it useful to get a view of the overall schedule of the cruise.
-When heading on a Holland America cruise to the Western Mediterranean recently, I took the schedule of that cruise and put it in a spreadsheet.
+Before planning your short excursions, I find it helpful to get a view of the overall cruise schedule.
+When I took a Holland America cruise to the Western Mediterranean, I created a schedule for the cruise and put it into a spreadsheet.

 I wanted to know:

-The schedule is useful to know because the tighter the schedule is the more likely I am to use one of the shore excursions booked through the cruise line or to do a pre-packaged tour.
-If the cruise ship leaves at 5 PM I’m less likely to venture off on my own past the port city itself then I would be if the ship does not leave until 11 PM.
+The schedule is helpful to know because the tighter the schedule, the more likely I am to use one of the shore excursions booked through the cruise line or to take a pre-packaged tour.
+If the cruise ship leaves at 5 pm, I’m less likely to venture off on my own past the port city itself than I would be if the ship does not leave until 11 pm.

 Know Your Ports

-Once you know the basics schedule the next useful thing to know is what’s the port where the ship will dock and then separately what is nearby.
-It is useful to do some checking for what is available, for what the highlights are in the various port city cities but it’s also useful to know if this is my opportunity to get to a nearby major attraction like Seville, Florence, or Rome.
+Once you know the basics, schedule the next useful thing to know is what the port is where the ship will dock, and then separately, what is nearby.
+It’s helpful to research what is available and the highlights in the various port cities.
+Still, it’s also helpful to know if this is my opportunity to visit a nearby major attraction, such as Seville, Florence, or Rome.
 The cruise line will have some information on the ports.
-Also, check other resources like Amateur Traveler.
+Additionally, consider other resources, such as Amateur Traveler.

-For instance, our first port of call was Cadiz, Spain and it would be pretty easy to walk from the ship into old town Cadiz.
-But Cadiz is also near Seville, where near, in this case, is a 1.5-hour drive by bus.
-If I had wanted to see Seville then I might have booked a shore excursion, but in my case, I had seen Seville previously but not Cadiz, so this was a day to explore on my own.
+For instance, our first port of call was Cadiz, Spain, and it would be pretty easy to walk from the ship into the old town of Cadiz.
+However, Cadiz is also near Seville, where, in this case, “near” is a 1.5-hour drive by bus.
+If I had wanted to see Seville, I might have booked a shore excursion.
+However, in my case, I had previously visited Seville but not Cadiz, so this was a day to explore on my own.

 Booking Through the Cruise Line

 Read through the list of shore excursions from the cruise line.
-The first pass through is just to see what strikes your fancy.
+The first pass through is to see what strikes your fancy.
 What about the activities in that port sound interesting?
-Is it the wine tasting, the kayaking, that particular castle, or just shopping.
+Is it the wine tasting, the kayaking, that particular castle, or just shopping?

-Make a second pass through and decide if you’re going to do one of the shore excursions which one is the most interesting.
-Add to your spreadsheet column with your choice and the cost.
+Make a second pass through and decide if you’re going to do one of the shore excursions, which one is the most interesting.
+Add the chosen option and its cost to your spreadsheet column.

 Add up the cost of the various tours you plan to take and compare that to your budget.
-For cruise lines where shore excursions are not included I usually budget about 50% of the cruise as the additional cost I plan to spend on shore excursions, but you will need to decide your own budget.
+For cruise lines that do not include shore excursions, I typically budget approximately 50% of the cruise cost as the additional expense I plan to allocate to shore excursions.
+However, you will need to determine your own budget.

-Some ocean cruise lines like Viking Ocean or most river cruise lines will have one shore excursion which is included in the price for every port and some which are an extra cost.
+Some ocean cruise lines, such as Viking Ocean, and most river cruise lines, offer one shore excursion included in the price for every port, with some additional excursions available at an extra cost.

 Booking A Different Tour or Exploring On Your Own

-If the cost is greater than your budget then consider which activities you can do independently or which ones you could find a different tour.
+If the cost exceeds your budget, consider which activities you can do independently or which ones you could find an alternative tour for.
 Sites like viator.com and shoretrips.com are a good resource for these.
-Does the city that you’re visiting have a free walking tour done by locals?
+Does the city you’re visiting offer a free walking tour led by locals?
 Can you find a self-guided tour or even an audio tour online for some of these destinations?

-If you book through the cruise company and something goes wrong (when I was in Costa Rica one shore excursion was caught on the wrong side of a mudslide from the ship) they will be responsible for getting you to the ship on time.
+If you book through the cruise company and something goes wrong (as happened when I was in Costa Rica, where one shore excursion was caught on the wrong side of a mudslide from the ship), they will be responsible for getting you to the ship on time.
 So think twice about booking your own tour if the timing in the port is tight.

-It’s may be easier to save money visiting the port city itself, than it will be to take an excursion that heads to a nearby city.
+It may be easier to save money by visiting the port city itself than it is to take an excursion that heads to a nearby city.

 Also, consider the style of the tour.
 Do you like walking tours?
 Are you and are able to keep up?
 Do you like bus tours or smaller group tours?
 It is my rule of thumb that the more adventurous the activity, the more adventurous the traveler.
-On an easy bus tour, you’re more likely to find the person complaining that it is raining on their visit to the rainforest (yes this really happened to us on a bus tour in Panama).
+On an easy bus tour, you’re more likely to find someone complaining that it’s raining on their visit to the rainforest (yes, this really happened to us on a bus tour in Panama).

 Tendering

-One last thing to think about with shore excursions is that your ship may be docking in some ports and tendering (ferrying people to and from shore in smaller boats) at other ports.
-Tendering will take longer and will be subject to weather.
-When we were in the Falklands the winds picked up and if they had gotten any worse the captain would have had to leave some people on shore overnight because it would have been unsafe to tender in that weather.
+One last thing to consider with shore excursions is that your ship may dock in some ports and tender (ferry people to and from shore in smaller boats) at other ports.
+Tendering will take longer and is subject to weather conditions.
+When we were in the Falklands, the winds picked up, and if they had gotten any worse, the captain would have had to leave some people on shore overnight because it would have been unsafe to tender in that weather.
 This can happen.

 Dress Code

 Many cruise ships are getting more casual, as is much of society, but some still have formal nights.
-You need to determine what the options will be.
+You need to determine the options available.
 As this will affect your packing.

-See Ultimate Cruise Packing List for help packing.
+Refer to the Ultimate Cruise Packing List for guidance on packing.

-I don’t recommend opting out of formal night if they have it, because the food is generally better in the main dining room than the cafeteria-style Lido deck dining room and because you’re missing something of the experience.
-But you might think about your style and the style of the cruise line before booking.
-Some cruise lines like Canard are big into the formal dining and some like Viking Ocean have done away with them.
+I don’t recommend opting out of formal night if it’s offered, because the food is generally better in the main dining room than in the cafeteria-style Lido deck dining room, and because you’re missing a part of the experience.
+However, consider your personal style and the cruise line’s style before booking.
+Some cruise lines, like Canard, are big into formal dining, while others, like Viking Ocean, have done away with it.

 Internet

-I remember when I was on a cruise on Holland America “around the Horn” in South America.
-I was on a shore excursion and someone in the group realized the restaurant we were eating at had internet.
+I remember when I was on a cruise on Holland America, “around the Horn” in South America.
+I was on a shore excursion, and someone in the group realized the restaurant we were eating at had internet.
 All conversation stopped as we all got on our devices, starved for internet access.
 That has been the typical experience with ship internet for years.
 It has been slow and expensive.
-There are some changes in this as faster internet is coming to cruise ships.
-As more cruise ships install new satellite internet like StarLink we are seeing much faster connections.
-We are even, in some cases, seeing ships include internet for free.
-Some cruise lines are realizing that people sending off their tik-toks or Instagram photos from the ship is free marketing.
+There are some changes in this, as faster internet is being introduced to cruise ships.
+As more cruise ships install new satellite internet, such as StarLink, we are seeing significantly faster connections.
+We are even seeing ships include internet for free in some cases.
+Some cruise lines are realizing that people sending off their TikTok or Instagram photos from the ship is free marketing.
 Keep an eye on this space as better things are coming.

-As of this writing, Viking, Celebrity Cruises, Silversea Cruises, and Regent Seven Seas Cruises have unlimited internet access included in their base cost.
+As of this writing, Viking, Celebrity Cruises, Silversea Cruises, and Regent Seven Seas Cruises offer unlimited internet access as part of their base cost.

 Airplane reservations

-When going on a long cruise, I recommend getting to the cruise port early.
-If you have problems with your flight you don’t want to miss the boat and spend the next few days trying to find it.
+When embarking on a long cruise, I recommend arriving at the cruise port early.
+If you have problems with your flight, you don’t want to miss the boat and spend the next few days trying to find it.
 Most cruises leave from someplace interesting.
 Take a day and explore that city before boarding your boat.

 On average, booking about six weeks in advance will get you the best airfare deals.
-If you’re booking using miles, book much further in advance, 6 to 12 months.
+If you’re booking using miles, book at least 6 to 12 months in advance.

 Hotel reservations